Interstate 69 in Indiana: Controversies

 The routing for SIU 3 of I-69 in Indiana was particularly controversial.
 The planned extension to Evansville pitted cities, towns, and counties against one another.
 The greatest support for an extended I-69 was in Indiana's far southwestern counties and Evansville, while the greatest opposition was between Indianapolis and Bloomington.
 Some in Bloomington and Martinsville opposed changing SR 37 to I-69, while still others welcomed this.
-The opposition led to Southwestern Indiana communities accusing highway opponents farther north of trying to isolate this region from the rest of the state by blocking construction of a direct highway link to Indianapolis.
+The opposition led to Southwestern Indiana communities accusing highway opponents farther north of trying to isolate this region from the rest of the state by blocking the construction of a direct highway link to Indianapolis.
 To the west, communities along US 41 favored the selected alignment in lieu of the only other feasible routing: I-70 to Terre Haute, then US 41 south to Evansville.
 Terre Haute preferred the I-70/US 41 routing over the selected routing of I-69 for local economic reasons.
-Despite the SR 37 routing ultimately being chosen, an Interstate-quality bypass was built east of Terre Haute (SR 641), to connect US 41 and I-70, bypassing the Honey Creek development.
+Despite the SR 37 routing ultimately being chosen, an Interstate-quality bypass was built east of Terre Haute (SR 641) to connect US 41 and I-70, bypassing the Honey Creek development.

-INDOT, current and past governors, and businesses and elected officials in Evansville and adjacent southwest Indiana communities favored a direct route via Bloomington that would be built over new terrain from Bloomington to Evansville.
+INDOT, current and past governors, businesses, and elected officials in Evansville and adjacent southwest Indiana communities favored a direct route via Bloomington that would be built over new terrain from Bloomington to Evansville.
 Supporters argued that this direct route reduces the travel time to Indianapolis as well as improves access to Bloomington for residents of southwestern Indiana, something a route via Terre Haute would not achieve.
 INDOT officials also pointed out that SR 37 would eventually be upgraded from a four-lane expressway to full freeway status with or without I-69.
-After extensive review of the alternative routes as well as detailed environmental studies, the state selected the new terrain route via Bloomington.
+After an extensive review of the alternative routes as well as detailed environmental studies, the state selected the new terrain route via Bloomington.